kbnewlon/100-days-of-code/log.md

 ### Day 41: February 11, 2021 Thursday

 **Today's Progress** Debugging Seans google book proxy error.
 Im not even sure where the disconnect is.
-Added "proxy": "http://localhost:3001", to muy client package.json file to get my react app to connect to localhost:3001/api/books.
+Added "proxy": "http://localhost:3001", to my client package.json file to get my react app to connect to localhost:3001/api/books.
 Pushed a book to my database using postman and now able to pull the saved book to my saved page.
 Added a save button to the Search.js page.
 Began creating a delete function on the Saved.js page for books saved to the database.
 OnClick function to delete button.
 Added a library picture to the jumbotron.

 **Thoughts** When I click delete I receive a webpack error.
 Not sure what that's about.